ajainvivek/jsdocs-codesandbox/README.md

 # Purugly Sandbox

-The project is forked from codesandbox compiling and transpiling the code runtime in browser.
+The project is forked from codesandbox.
+We currently use only compiling and transpiling the code runtime in browser.

 This project was bootstrapped with
 [Create React App](https://github.com/facebookincubator/create-react-app).